Tampa Theatre

 The Tampa Theatre is a historic U.S. theater and city landmark in Downtown Tampa, Florida.
 Designed as an atmospheric theatre-style movie palace by architect John Eberson, it opened on October 15, 1926.
 The theatre features a wide range of independent, foreign, and documentary films.
 It is Tampa's only non-profit movie palace, and operating costs are supported by its members, donors, and corporate sponsors, as well as by ticket and concessions sales.
-It has often been used as a backdrop for movies, music videos, and local programming.
+The theatre is a multi-use venue, hosting over 700 events annually including live concerts, classic and first-run films, special events, theatre tours, and educational programs.